Largest oil refinery on East Coast will close after fire

 Philadelphia Mayor Jim Kenney said in a statement Wednesday that Philadelphia Energy Solutions had informed him of its decision to shut down the facility in the next month.
 The more than 1,000 workers there will be impacted, the mayor said.

-It’s unclear whether the closure might have any effect on oil prices.
+The refinery has been an important source fueling transportation in the Northeast, which is situated far from Gulf Coast refineries, and “at least temporarily, it’s going to require some logistical shifting that could come at a cost,” said Kevin Book, managing director at Clearview Energy Partners.

+Old oil refineries on the East Coast are not always the most sophisticated or cost-competitive, so the case for their economic survival has been pretty bleak for a long time, Book said.
+“Refining in general is a tough business.
+But it’s a lot tougher at one of these old, lower-complexity facilities,” he added.

-A company spokeswoman had not responded to a request for comment Wednesday morning.
+A Philadelphia Energy Solutions spokeswoman had not responded to a request for comment Wednesday morning.
 The company also has recently struggled financially.

 The 150-year-old oil refining complex processes 335,000 barrels of crude oil daily, according to PES.
 The refinery turns the crude into gasoline, jet fuel, propane, home heating oil and other products.